Factory vs Production Plant: What’s the Difference? (Comparison Table)

 What is a Factory?

-They are commonly found in industries such as automobiles, textiles, electronics, and consumer goods.
+Factories are commonly found in industries such as automotive, electronics, textiles, furniture, food processing, and consumer goods.
+Their main purpose is to manufacture standardized products in large volumes.

 Key Characteristics of a Factory